 So without further ado, here’s our guide to the top jobs we can do for you in the Spring.

 There are lots of little general tasks about the house that you might have been delaying whilst hunkering down for the cold winter.
 Maybe you’ve had some nice Bristol Blue Glass for Christmas that you’d like to display.
-We can help with putting up shelving, either out of the box or made-to-measure by us.
-Not to forget assembling the Ikea flat-pack furniture that’s been sat in the box waiting for you to get fed up of piles on the floor.
+We can help with putting up shelving, either out of the box or made-to-measure by us, and assembling flat-pack furniture.
 Our carpenters can take on anything you like, and there’s no such thing as a job too small.
 We do two-man jobs for the larger furniture – safety first!

 We’re often finding that we are asked to move furniture around the home.
-We don’t do removals, but we can help to move a bed or a sofa or any other larger items of furniture to accommodate your needs.
-We have much experience in adapting homes for patients returning home from the hospital where a hospital bed is to be delivered.
+We don’t do removals, but we can help to move a bed or a sofa or any other larger furniture around to accommodate your needs.
+We have a lot of experience in moving beds for patients returning home from the hospital.
 Like a real-life game of Tetris, we can configure your living spaces to the way you would like them to be or offer some advice on practical solutions.

 Are you finding that you have to put your shoulder into getting into the living room because of that sticky door?
 Our carpenters are dab-hands at internal doors.
 We can hang them, trim them, even replace handles and knobs on existing doors.
 We’ll source the right shapes and styles for you and give you a quote for the work if it’s something non-standard.
 It’s no trouble at all.
 Doors should be easily opened and closed for ease of access and safety.
 We’re very keen on helping sort them out for you.

-Windows are another often forgotten set of fixtures.
-Sure, Jim the window cleaner comes around once a month to give them a wash and a squeegee, but how is the sealing looking?
+Windows are also often neglected.
+You may have a window cleaner give them a wash and a squeegee once in a while, but how is the sealing looking?
 If the sealant is coming away we might be able to help you replace it, as well as repair or replace sticky handles and dodgy locks.
 If we can’t, we know some great local contractors who don’t cost the earth that can repair and replace windows and frames.

 We should also mention that it’s a good idea to look at your blinds and curtains as well.
 Are they starting to look lop-sided or the blinds won’t open properly?
 Repairing and replacing blinds and curtains is important for privacy and security – if curtains and blinds remain open or drawn for long stretches of time it could look like a property is vacant and an easy target… So, it’s a good idea to gave them taken care of.
 It’s a quick fix for privacy and peace.

 It’s also a good time to think about replacing any light bulbs that have blown.
-We often source light bulbs for our customers so they don’t have to – everything from simple ES27 Edison screw bulbs up to fluorescent tube and coil-shaped bulbs.
+We often source light bulbs for our customers so they don’t have to.
+Everything from simple ES27 Edison screw bulbs to fluorescent tube and coil-shaped bulbs.
 It’s also wise to have any switches and cords that might be broken repaired or replaced.
 They should also be inspected to make sure that they are safe and functioning correctly.
-Whilst we’re up there, we can clear out any dead flies or dust from the fixtures that might be causing an issue or blocking light out where it’s needed the most.
+Whilst we’re up there, we can clear out any dead flies or dust from the fixtures that might be blocking light out where it’s needed the most.
 Same goes for air vents and ceiling fans because you want them working well and not blocked up or scattering dust about your home!